-- Rhondda Cynon Taf Council will be carbon neutral; - The whole County Borough will be as close as possible to carbon neutral: - Our work with partners will have contributed to reducing carbon emissions across the County Borough by . - 4.4 In our Corporate Plan 2020-24, Making A Difference, the Council acknowledged that delivering our Climate Change commitment is our greatest challenge.
-In our plan we committed to delivering three main priorities, all of which will contribute to and benefit from tackling climate change: - Ensuring People: are independent, healthy and successful; - Creating Places: where people are proud to live, work and play; - Enabling Prosperity: creating the opportunity for people and businesses to: be innovative; be entrepreneurial; and fulfil their potential and prosper. - 4.5 Our Climate Commitments underpin each of our priorities.
-These commitments have been developed using the best information available at a time of significant and competing local, regional, national and global priorities with new and fast-moving opportunities being presented by governments and businesses alike. - 4.6 No single plan can set out the many ways in which we are working to reduce carbon emissions in order to achieve our commitments in Rhondda Cynon Taf.
-The Draft Climate Change Strategy is a framework to guide us and shape what we do to reduce both the Council's carbon footprint and that of the County Borough. - 4.7 The Draft Strategy has been subject to a wide-ranging consultation, as part of a new ongoing Climate Conversation.
+- Rhondda Cynon Taf Council will be carbon neutral; - The whole County Borough will be as close as possible to carbon neutral; - Our work with partners will have contributed to reducing carbon emissions across the County Borough by . - 4.4 In the Council's Corporate Plan 2020-24, Making A Difference, the Council acknowledged that delivering its Climate Change commitment is its greatest challenge.
+The Council is committed to delivering three main priorities, all of which will contribute to and benefit from tackling climate change: - Ensuring People: are independent, healthy and successful; - Creating Places: where people are proud to live, work and play; - Enabling Prosperity: creating the opportunity for people and businesses to: be innovative; be entrepreneurial; and fulfil their potential and prosper. - 4.5 The Climate Commitments underpin each of the priorities.
+These commitments have been developed using the best information available at a time of significant and competing local, regional, national and global priorities with new and fast-moving opportunities being presented by governments and businesses alike. - 4.6 No single plan can set out the many ways in which the Council is working to reduce carbon emissions in order to achieve the commitments in

+Rhondda Cynon Taf.
+The Draft Climate Change Strategy is a framework to guide and shape what it does to reduce both its carbon footprint and that of the County Borough.

+4.7 The Draft Strategy has been subject to a wide-ranging consultation, as part of a new ongoing Climate Conversation.